cockroachdb/docs/v21.2/make-queries-fast.md

 ## SQL statement performance

-To get good SQL statement performance, follow these rules (in approximate order of importance):
+To get good SQL statement performance, follow these rules:

 - [Rule 1.
 Scan as few rows as possible](#rule-1-scan-as-few-rows-as-possible).
 If your application is scanning more rows than necessary for a given statement, it's going to be difficult to scale.
 - [Rule 2.
 Use the right index](#rule-2-use-the-right-index): Your statement should use an index on the columns in the `WHERE` clause.
 You want to avoid the performance hit of a full table scan.